 Prof. Ivakhiv has served as president of the Environmental Studies Association of Canada, an executive editor of the Encyclopedia of Religion and Nature (Thoemmes Continuum Press, 2005), founding co-editor of the international, open-access, peer-reviewed journal Media+Environment, and on the editorial boards of several journals including Journal for the Study of Religion, Nature, and Culture, Green Letters, The Journal of Ecocriticism, Environmental Communication, and two book series in the environmental humanities.
 He is a Fellow of the Gund Institute for Environment and of the Rachel Carson Center for Environment and Society.
 His articles have been published across numerous disciplines including film and media studies, cultural and literary studies, religious and pilgrimage studies, human geography, and Ukrainian studies.
 He has been interviewed by popular radio personality Krista Tippett, profiled in a book of “post-Continental” philosophers, and invited to speak on four continents and in well over a dozen countries.

 Adrian’s interdisciplinary background includes work in the humanities, creative arts, and social sciences.
 Born and raised in Toronto, Canada, his research on culture and environment has taken him to late- and post-Soviet Ukraine (including a year in 1989-90 as Canada-USSR Scholar studying the cultural impacts of the Chernobyl nuclear accident), the Carpathian mountains of east central Europe, Cape Breton Island and Haida Gwaii off either coast of Canada, and to other sites of cultural-ecological contestation in the U.S. Southwest, southwest England, central and eastern Europe, and elsewhere.
 In a previous life as a choral conductor, experimental composer, pianist, and ethno-psych-avant-garage-folk-thrash musician, he performed at monasteries in Egypt, concert stages in Ukraine, and at the Canadian Parliament Buildings in Ottawa (honestly, once).
-When he isn’t teaching, researching, writing, or attending committee meetings (aargh), he makes music, hikes in the Green Mountains, eats Vermont’s artisanal cheeses, and reads The Syllabus and The Journal of Wild Culture.
+When he isn’t teaching, researching, writing, or attending committee meetings (aargh), he makes music, hikes in the Green Mountains, eats Vermont’s artisanal cheeses, and reads E-Flux and The Journal of Wild Culture.
 He has lived in Burlington (Balitán, Odzíhozsék) since 2003.
 From his west-facing window he watches for Champ.

 Read Adrian’s list of 33-1/3 Environmental Studies great books.
 (Grad students preparing for comps, take note!)